 How to play it

 At the beginning of the game assess the cards available.
-Are there any that will help you go for the victory points or attacking strategies?
-If there are, roll for as many energy as you can on your first turn.
+Are there any that will help you go for the victory points or damage strategies?
+If there are, roll for as much energy as you can on your first turn.
 Only keep those.

 Only buy cards which support your overall game strategy of either collecting victory points or dealing damage.
 Don’t split your cards between the two and dilute your strategy.

-Ideally, buy cards which support your strategy and are KEEP cards.
+Ideally, buy cards that support your strategy and are KEEP cards.
 They make your character gets stronger permanently as they do not disappear after one use.

-The only other cards you can buy are energy creating cards because these will allow you to buy more cards and give you more options.
+The only other cards you can buy are energy-creating cards because these will allow you to buy more cards and give you more options.
 These tend to be more valuable in games with more players because the game lasts longer.
-So you will have more turns where you build up your cards before switching your focus to attacks or victory points.
+So you will have more turns where you build up your cards before switching your focus to hits or victory points.

 Keep collecting cards until you have enough to deal heavy damage or acquire lots of victory points by using them smartly.
 Then change your strategy to aggressive or victory points and go all in.

-If you went for the attack strategy and are super boosted with cards, then head into Tokyo and smash everyone with your awesome attacks.
+If you went for the hit strategy and are super boosted with cards, then head into Tokyo and smash everyone with your awesome damage.
 You’ll likely deal a lot more damage than normal so may only need to stay in there for 2 turns to wipe everyone.